 MYTH #8: Vouchers don’t hurt public schools.

 TRUTH: When tax dollars are appropriated for vouchers, less funding is available for public schools.
-For the 2016-2017 school year, the Mississippi Legislature set aside millions of dollars for vouchers to subsidize private school tuition for children with special needs – private schools that are not required to provide any special services at all to students.
+For the 2016-2017 school year, the Legislature set aside $3-million for vouchers to subsidize private school tuition for children with special needs – private schools that are not required to provide any special services at all to students.
 Simultaneously, the Legislature underfunded special education in public schools by $26.5-million.
 In Mississippi, when fully funded, state funding for special education provides only for the number of special education teachers needed based on the number of students with disabilities in each school district (no additional accommodations are provided for with state funds).
 When special education is underfunded, the Legislature is denying Mississippi children with special needs the teachers they need to be successful.
 The $26.5-million that public school special education students were shorted last year would have provided 531 special education teachers.
 The $3-million diverted to vouchers would have paid for 60 special education teachers in public schools.
 School districts made up the shortfall by using regular-ed MAEP funds and local funds to ensure that the needs of children with disabilities were met.
 All public school students suffer when tax dollars are diverted to voucher schools.

 TRUTH: In many cases, vouchers subsidize private school tuition for families whose children have always been in private schools.
 A majority of Indiana students accepting and using taxpayer-funded vouchers never attended public schools.
 In Wisconsin’s statewide voucher expansion, 68 percent of voucher recipients had been enrolled in private schools prior to accepting a voucher.
 Georgia’s tax credit scholarships (vouchers) were claimed largely by middle to high income students already enrolled in private schools.
 These students are quite the opposite of the profile that privatizers put forth to sell the idea of vouchers – that of low income students whose parents claim were under-served in public school.
 A third-party review of Georgia’s voucher program found: “… the law has been carried out, in large part, as a means to publicly finance the attendance of relatively well-to-do students, many of whom are already in private schools.
 Instead of saving tax funds, each of the private school scholarships financed by Georgia’s tax credits has cost the state government more than twice what it would spend to send a child to public schools.”